 You can create a list in any popular spreadsheet program.
 The Code Redemption field will mark your codes as redeemed as they are used for entries.

-Here, we've created a code list in Google Sheets, and then saved the file in the .csv (comma-separated values) format.
+Once your code list is created, save the file in the .csv (comma-separated values) format.

 To get started, add a Field Widget to your Form Container in the Campaign Builder.
 To do that; click on the Field Widget icon in the Add Widgets Panel, then drag it to the position in your Form Container where you'd like it to appear.

 With the widget settings open, you'll see all the field types you can add in the pop-up.
 Click the Code Redemption field type, then click Next.

 You'll now use the Field Settings section of the widget settings to make your adjustments to the field.
 This section is broken up into a few different areas:

 - Layout: Using this option, you can adjust the field's size to 30%, 50%, or Normal (100% width).

 - Text: Here, you can add a Label for the field and a Placeholder that will appear in the field prior to your entrant typing anything in.